-Problematically, though, the tests were apparently not actually that accurate.
+Problematically, the tests were not very accurate.
 Vanity Fair writer Nick Bilton conducted an investigation into Theranos back in 2016.

 “Regulators from the Centers for Medicare and Medicaid Services, which regulates laboratories, visited the labs and found major inaccuracies in the testing being done on patients,” he wrote.